piyushpratek/mern-socialmedia/backend/README.md

 ## Workflow

-Create App.ts and then server.ts then config folder(config.ts, logger.ts,database.ts)
+Create App.ts and then server.ts then config folder(files - config, logger,database)
-create models
+create models-postModel
+create controllers-postController to createPost create routes-postRoute for createPost